-Research and development costs incurred since inception through September 30, 2007 aggregate to \$18,847,000.
+Research and development costs incurred since inception through December 31, 2007 aggregate to \$20,712,000.

 Research and development costs include clinical trial expenses and are expensed as they are incurred.
 These costs are expected to increase in the future as the phenoxodiol clinical program progresses and as we expand our research and development of NV-196 and NV-143.
-The planned phenoxodiol Phase III OVATURE trial will require large patient numbers resulting in significantly increased costs.
+The planned phenoxodiol Phase III OVATURE trial requires large patient numbers resulting in significantly increased costs.

 Historical research and development costs and clinical trial costs have not been documented on a project by project basis.
 In addition, research and development resources are supplied by Novogen across several projects.
-As a result, the costs incurred for each clinical project cannot be stated precisely on a project basis.
+As a result, the costs incurred for each clinical project cannot be stated precisely on a project by project basis.